AlcoholRehabHelp Logo

 Percocet, like many opioids, is very addictive.
 The Food and Drug Administration (FDA) classifies it as a Schedule II drug, which means it has "a high potential for abuse, with use potentially leading to severe psychological or physical dependence."

-The risk of Percocet addiction varies from person to person, based on genetics as well as environmental factors.
+Over time, individuals may develop tolerance to Percocet, requiring higher doses to achieve the same pain-relieving effects.
+However, the risk of Percocet addiction varies from person to person, based on genetics and environmental factors.

-If they stop using it, they will experience withdrawal symptoms, including:
+If they stop using Percocet, they will experience withdrawal symptoms, including:

 • Upset stomach